 - The keyboard shortcut ctrl-n turns recording on and off. - Load a recording without saving it using the shortcut keys shift left arrow to the Left Deck or shift right arrow to the Right Deck.

 NOTE: Recording files are automatically split when the recording exceeds 3 hours (16-bit) or 1 hour 50 minutes (24-bit).
+See "Recording Bit Depth" on page 42.

 Sampling From Vinyl